-THE MAIN CATEGORIES
+THE MAIN TYPES OF TEQUILA

 TIP: See our last thoughts about tequila additives at the bottom.